Hints & Tips

 - Clear away fallen cuttings in batches to dump or burn (check bonfire rules)

-- beer afterwards and plan your newly liberated patch.
+- Beer or Tea afterwards and plan your newly liberated patch.

 And that’s it for me.
 Have a great weekend, good luck with the clearing and enjoy your garden.
 Drew Hardy.